119 not out v England, Old Trafford, 1990

 169 v South Africa, Cape Town, 1996-97

-Playing only for honour, India find themselves groveling before Donald, Pollock, McMillan and Klusener.
-Tendulkar and Mohammad Azharuddin get together at 58 for 5, and start spanking the bowling as if they were playing a club game in the park.
+Playing only for honour, India find themselves grovelling before Allan Donald, Shaun Pollock, Brian McMillan and Lance Klusener.
+Tendulkar and Mohammad Azharuddin get together at 58 for 5, and start spanking the bowling as if they were playing a club game.
 They add 222 for the sixth wicket in less than two sessions, and Tendulkar has 26 boundaries in his score of 169.
-Even Donald says that he felt like clapping.
+Donald, by his own admission, felt like applauding.

 155 not out v Australia, Chennai, 1997-98

 Seventy-one runs in arrears, India start the second innings and despite Navjot Singh Sidhu's 64 find themselves only 44 in front when Tendulkar joins Rahul Dravid.
 The duo has to contend with Shane Warne bowling from round the wicket and into the rough.
 Tendulkar, who has practised against Laxman Sivaramakrishnan and a few other bowlers on artificially created rough patches before the series, decides to take apart Warne.
 In a breathtaking assault, with the match hanging in the balance, he deploys his unique slog sweeps against the spin to steer India past Australia and snatch a match-winning 347-run lead.

 India are chasing Australia's 284, but more importantly they need to score 254 to beat New Zealand on net run-rate and make their way to the final.
 Single-handedly Tendulkar takes India close to the cut-off when sandstorms disrupt play.
 Just when India's prospects of making it to the final look bleak, Tendulkar not only takes them beyond the target, but for a brief while lets them entertain hopes of a win.